Nueve (Mexican TV network): Stations

 Nueve is not nominally a national network; unlike Las Estrellas or Canal 5, it does not meet the national coverage threshold necessary to be considered one by the Federal Telecommunications Institute.

 There is significant variance in the programming schedules of Nueve and its stations, not seen with Las Estrellas or Canal 5.

 Some stations are full-time repeaters, usually broadcasting on channel 9.1, clearing all Nueve programming while only inserting local advertising.
-Others also carry FOROtv, Televisa Regional, and/or local programs.
+Others also carry N+ Foro, Televisa Regional, and/or local programs.

 There are also several Nueve feeds multiplexed on (primarily) Canal 5 transmitters, which carry Nueve programming full-time.
 Some of these subchannels may also have local programming.

 Not all Mexican stations using virtual channel 9 are part of the Nueve network.
 In some cases, these stations block Nu9ve from using channel 9 in those areas.
 Most notably, the list includes CORTV in Oaxaca, XHUJED-TDT in Durango and XHSLS-TDT in San Luis Potosí.
 Televisa also owns Las Estrellas transmitter XERV-TDT in Reynosa, Tamaulipas, which has assigned channel 9.
 The stations in Tijuana, Mexicali and Ciudad Juárez cannot use virtual channel 9 because of signal overlap to stations in the United States using it.